armielgonzzz/Data-Engineering-Project-Showcase/etl_to_mysql/README.md

 ## Environment
 Python 3.8 or above

-PostgresSQL 16.2
+MySQL 16.2

-psycopg2 - PostgreSQL database adapter for Python
+psycopg2 - MySQL database adapter for Python

 ## How to run